nisalperera/ros2-docker/README.md

 ## Preinstalled ROS 2 Foxy packages (dev image only)

+The desktop image comes with only following stack:

+- `ros-foxy-gazebo-ros-pkgs` – Gazebo integration with ROS 2 plugins and utilities.
+- `ros-foxy-xacro` – Macro language support for generating URDF from xacro files.

+## Preinstalled ROS 2 Foxy packages (dev image only)

 The development image comes with a curated ROS 2 Foxy stack for simulation, control, and navigation:

 - `ros-foxy-gazebo-ros-pkgs` – Gazebo integration with ROS 2 plugins and utilities.